Louise Waterman Wise: Life

 Wise studied at the Art Student's League.
 Her portraits of Judge Julian W. Mack and her husband Rabbi Stephen S. Wise were part of the Tel Aviv Museum of Art's Permanent collection, and her portrait of Professor Richard J. H. Gottheil was part of Columbia University's permanent collection.
-She also painted portraits of Claude G. Montefiore, Dr. Charles Parkhurst, Dr. James Whiton, and Professor Albert Einstein.
+She also painted portraits of Gertrude Lightstone Mittelmann, Claude G. Montefiore, Dr. Charles Parkhurst, Dr. James Morris Whiton, and Professor Albert Einstein.
 Her other paintings included Orphanage, Flight from Belgium, Crucifixion, and Sacrifice of Abraham.
 Her paintings were exhibited in the Pennsylvania Academy of the Fine Arts, the National Association of Women Painters and Sculptors, the Corcoran Gallery, and New York City galleries.
 She translated Aimé Pallière's French study on conversion to Judaism, La sanctuaire inconnu, into English under the title The Unknown Sanctuary in 1928.
 She also translated Edmond Fleg's Land of Promise in 1933 and his Why I Am a Jew in 1929.

 The latter translation became a fixture of the Haggadah and prayer books of Reform Judaism.

 Wise was aware of the dangers represented by Hitler and the Nazis by the early 1930s and began public speaking despite her dislike of it.
 In 1931, she created the Women's Division of the American Jewish Congress, which sought to alert the public of the dangers of fascism and anti-Semitism in and out of America.

 In 1933, under the auspices of the Women's Division, she established the Congress House for Refugees to provide temporary housing for Central and Eastern European refugees.
 A second house was added in 1935, followed by a third in 1936.
 The homes housed three thousand refugees before the outbreak of World War II, after which Wise converted them into Defense Houses to serve as hostels for Allied servicemen regardless of their religion.
 She travelled across the United States to raise funds for medical aid for wounded British and Russian civilians and for children evacuated from London during the Blitz.
 After the war, despite her failing health, she went to Europe with her husband to find ways to help Holocaust survivors.

-In July 1946, the British offered her the Order of the British Empire for her wartime service, making her likely the first Jewish American woman to receive the honor.
+In July 1946, the British offered her an honorary Order of the British Empire for her wartime service, making her likely the first Jewish American woman to receive the honor.
 However, as a lifelong Zionist and an outspoken critic of Britain's policies regarding Jewish settlement in Palestine, she refused the honor.
 She worked with Henrietta Szold to found Hadassah and helped Hadassah provide healthcare and nursing services to Palestine.